How to Make Rock Candy!

 When the crystals grow to a good size, they are ready to dry.
 Tie two straws into an X and balance it on top of a clean jar.
 Carefully remove the rock candy sticks from their jars and tie their strings onto the straw X’s.
 Don’t let them touch each other, let them hang in the jar from the X until they are dry.

-Once they are dry they are ready to eat!
+Once they are dry in a few hours, they are ready to eat!

 Clothes Pin Alternative